jacobcantwell/kinesisvideo-raspberrypi/README.md

-# Amazon Kinesis Video Streams on a Raspberry Pi with AWS IoT
+# Amazon Kinesis Video Streams with AWS IoT

 ## Overview

-This script sets up Amazon Kinesis Video Streams on a Raspberry Pi and sets up a startup script to load the KVS stream on startup.
+This script sets up Amazon Kinesis Video Streams on a Ubuntu computer and sets up a startup script to load the KVS stream on startup.

+It has been tested with:
+* Raspberry Pi 3 Model B running Raspian OS
+* Raspberry Pi 4 Model B running Raspian OS
+* Onlogic Fanless Industrial USFF Edge Device running Ubuntu 18

 ## Prerequisites